Exanom/moa_bulk_generator/README.md

 - Load datasets from `.json` files.
 - Allow passing dataset definitions at runtime (as strings, dictionaries, or `DatasetObject` instances).
 - Add support for additional MOA datastreams.
-- Add support for `onceptDriftRealStream`.
+- Add support for `ConceptDriftRealStream`.